 Workplace accidents are common and can happen to anyone, which means it’s vital to have insurance to cover the costs of any injuries or other damages you or your company might face.
 However, did you know that there are costs of workplace accidents that are often not covered by workers’ compensation insurance?
 Each state has different laws and regulations, but these uninsured costs of workplace accidents will be important wherever you live, so make sure you’re aware of all possible consequences before someone gets hurt at work.
 Here are seven (7) uninsured costs of workplace accidents you may not know about.

-7 Uninsured Costs Of Workplace Accidents
+Uninsured Costs Of Workplace Accidents

 1. Loss of Production Time Due To Damaged Equipment

 Not only will it take longer to complete your tasks, but you’ll need to find new ways to cope with your damaged equipment.
-In some cases, you may need to buy new equipment in order to get back on track and complete your project on time.
+In some cases, you may need to buy new equipment to get back on track and complete your project on time.

 2. Lost Productivity

-Another uninsured cost of workplace accident is productivity loss.
+Another uninsured cost of workplace accidents is productivity loss.
 This may be due to employee absenteeism and lowered work performance after an accident.
 For example, according to a 2008 study by Boston University School of Public Health, firms that experience occupational injuries result in the average productivity loss of between $1.5 million and $2.3 million.
 Lost productivity comes with greater costs when employees are not able to perform their job at the same level they were before they were injured or affected by illness due to injury.

-According to statistics from The Bureau of Labor Statistics, in 2011 more than three million work-related injuries and illnesses were reported.
+According to statistics from the Bureau of Labor Statistics, in 2011, more than three million work-related injuries and illnesses were reported.
 At $210 billion, costs were two-thirds higher than those reported in 2001.

 3. Failure To Fill Orders